agi-brain/xuance/docs/source/documents/usage/installation.rst

         pip install mpi4py

-If no error or warning messages are displayed, it indicates that XuanCe has been successfully installed.
+If no errors or warnings appear, XuanCe has been successfully installed.
-You can proceed to the next step and start using it.
+You can move on to the next step and begin using it.